msjimc/circularMT/Guide/README.md

 ## Changing the displayed length of the genome

 When importing data from a file such as a GTF file, you have to manually enter the size of the genome, as the file doesn't necessarily contain this information.
-If this was incorrectly entered it is possible to change it by pressing the ```Reset``` button to the right of the ```Reset genome length``` label (See blue box in Figure 19 a).
+This value is used to scale the features and so it's important to input the correct value.
+If this was incorrectly entered it is possible to change it by pressing the ```Reset``` button to the right of the ```Reset genome length``` label (blue box in Figure 19 a).
 This will display the ```Genome length``` form (Figure 19 b), changing the value in this dialog form and pressing ```OK``` will reset the length.

 ![Figure 19](images/figure19.jpg)